interphased/ryankent.ca/src/lib/content/posts/tailwind-component-driven-development-death-rebirth-separation-of-concerns.md

 If you're in an unfamiliar codebase or on a team it can also be very dangerous to update code if you're not sure where else it affects.
 There are a few things that can happen from this.
 First, is that it can lead to a lot of time wasted looking things up and testing to make sure nothing else breaks.
 Alternatively, if the developer doesn't want to look it up, they may inline a bunch of code which shouldn't be inline because it breaks the project's existing "separation of concerns."
 It also leaves a lot of fragmented, dead-end code, as it's easier and safer to leave something in if you're not sure what it affects than remove it to tidy things up.

 So, the existing definition of the separation of concerns for web development has some flaws.
-But we've seen a bit of a revolution in this space over the last few years with component-driven-development, which I'll get to in a moment.
+But we've seen a bit of a revolution in this space over the last few years with component-driven development, which I'll get to in a moment.
 But first...
 Why would we want to use something like Tailwind anyway?

 ## Introducing Tailwind